 Alex Grigoryan, Sr Director of Software Engineering at WalmartLabs, says, "Electrode Native offers a streamlined integration of React Native into existing mobile applications.
 With Electrode Native, there will no longer be a need for an engineer who specializes in both mobile and React Native technology in order to put the two technologies together.
 For your existing mobile application, there is no heavy infrastructure, code, or development lifecycle changes.

 When considering their approach to using React Native, WalmartLabs developers decided that building features into production applications incrementally would be the solution with the highest chances of success.

 As of February 2017, they migrated one of the webviews to RN.
-As of August 2017, they were migrating few more webviews and building new features in RN.
+As of August 2017, they were migrating a few more webviews and building new features in RN.
 Walmart developers reported no scaling issues.

 Native iOS and Native Android to React Native at Bloomberg

 Bloomberg is a financial software, data, and media company headquartered in New York City with 9.4 billion USD revenue (2014).
-Bloomberg’s mobile app for iOS and Android, launched on January 2016, offers users personalized content, videos and live feeds.
+Bloomberg’s mobile app for iOS and Android, launched in January 2016, offers users personalized content, videos and live feeds.
 To develop the app, an engineering team at Bloomberg’s New York City headquarters developed the app using React Native.

 - With React, Bloomberg engineers were able “to more easily and quickly rebuild the company’s consumer app for both mobile platforms”.

 ‘While other free software projects like Titanium and PhoneGap promise to offer developers a native look and feel, Bloomberg found that React Native was the best tool available in the market today to create native apps simultaneously for both iOS and Android platforms.’